 Compiled by Nilabh Mishra, Senior Manager, Value Engineering, Professional Services

 - When third party software is involved in making your site run (which in eCommerce is nearly always), you need to move away from just uptime synthetic monitoring.
 Lots of our competitors simply monitor whether your page is up or down, but that’s not the full story.
 As we can see in the case study above, for this multinational athletic footwear and apparel company, the page was up but the images weren’t viewable.
 The page appeared to be up: it was showing a 200, but in fact page load had gone into a loop since the product request it was trying to pull wasn’t available.
 A performance issue was creating an availability issue that basic synthetic monitoring would not have caught.
-You need to factor in the entire load process and only advanced synthetic monitoring (what we call Internet Synthetic Monitoring) will do this, fully revealing the serious performance and availability issues at stake here.
+You need to factor in the entire load process and only advanced synthetic monitoring will do this, fully revealing the serious performance and availability issues at stake here.

 - Application Performance Monitoring (APM) and Internet Performance Monitoring (IPM) solutions need to work hand in hand.
 Just as basic uptime monitoring wouldn’t have caught the issue, nor can you rely on APM to monitor your eCommerce and retail sites.
 Again, in this instance, you would have seen a false positive and not the bigger picture.